gitlabhq/omnibus-gitlab/doc/troubleshooting.md

 ### All systems

 The Git user is created, by default, with a locked password, shown by `'!'` in /etc/shadow.
-Unless "UsePam yes" is enabled, the OpenSSH daemon will prevent the Git user from authenticating even with SSH keys.
+Unless "UsePam yes" is enabled, the OpenSSH daemon prevents the Git user from authenticating even with SSH keys.
 An alternative secure solution is to unlock the password by replacing `'!'` with `'*'` in `/etc/shadow`.
-The Git user will still be unable to change the password because it runs in a restricted shell and the `passwd` command for non-superusers requires entering the current password prior to a new password.
-The user cannot enter a password that will match `'*'` and therefore the account remains password-less.
+The Git user is still unable to change the password because it runs in a restricted shell and the `passwd` command for non-superusers requires entering the current password prior to a new password.
+The user cannot enter a password that matches `'*'`, which means the account continues to not have a password.

 Keep in mind that the Git user must have access to the system so please review your security settings at `/etc/security/access.conf` and make sure the Git user